NAME

 sig is sent when all operations have completed.
 If

-sig is NULL
+sig is NULL, the calling

 process is not notified of I/O completion.